 Where do we begin with the parking?
 While it may seem easily accessible from the freeway, depending on the direction you’re coming from, you may have to go down to the Strip and pass the front of the property before you can even get to the parking garage.
 There are also an obscene amount of double speed bumps leading to security agents who sometimes display that New Yorker attitude at its finest.
 They need to see your face before you can park, and everyone else’s for that matter, so consider yourself warned.
 By the time you get into the garage, you’re probably going to be more unfriendly than they are.
 Try to play nice.

 Speaking of parking, guests will be charged $12 per day for self-parking and $20 per day for valet parking.
 Hourly self-parking and valet rates vary, click here for details.

 Check in can be slow, even if you pay for the Express Check.
 Pocket the $30 you’d spend and put it toward a couple of drinks to sip on while you stand in line like everyone else.

 Also, all hotel rooms are non-smoking.
-If you light up, be prepared to pay a $250 cleaning fee upon checkout.
+If you light up, be prepared to pay a $300 cleaning fee for rooms and a $500 cleaning fee for suites upon checkout.
 Your best bet is to smoke in designated areas, like the hotel's casino or bars.

 Everybody needs a new drinking game and the handful of statues at the New York-New York gives us the perfect reason to take a few swigs.
 Toast each of the three Lady Liberty statues on the property: the outdoor version, the one made of jelly beans, and another made of chocolate.
 If you happen to find the elusive football player, chug your drink.
 He’s a life-size bobblehead-esque statue whose resemblance is a hotly debated topic in some circles.
 Bottoms up.